The residual maximin share: Preliminaries

 A systematic study of shares was initiated in~\cite{BF22}.
-There (and also in some earlier work), several desirable properties that are desirable for shares were presented.
-One of them was that of being feasible, and we least here two other natural properties.
+There (and also in some earlier work), several properties that are desirable for shares were presented.
+One of them was that of being feasible, and we list here two other natural properties.

-\begin{definition} We say that valuation $v_i$ dominates valuation $v_j$ if for every bundle $S$, $v_i(S) \ge v_i{j}$.
-For a given $\epsilon > 0$, We say that two valuations are $\epsilon$-close if for every bundle $S$, $|v_i(S) - v_i{j}| \le \epsilon$.
+\begin{definition} We say that valuation $v_i$ dominates valuation $v_j$ if for every bundle $S$, $v_i(S) \ge v_j(S)$.
+For a given $\epsilon > 0$, we say that two valuations are $\epsilon$-close if for every bundle $S$, $|v_i(S) - v_j(S)| \le \epsilon$.
 A share is {\em monotone} if whenever $v_i$ dominates $v_j$, the share value for $v_i$ is at least as high as that for $v_j$.
 A share is {\em 1-Lipschitz} if whenever $v_i$ and $v_j$ are $\epsilon$-close, their share value differs by at most $\epsilon$. \end{definition}

-As an example, MMS is both monotone and 1-Lipschitz, whereas $\frac{2}{3}$-MMS is monotone but not 1-Lipschitz (and not even continuous), and MXS is not monotone.
+As an example, MMS is both monotone and 1-Lipschitz, whereas $\frac{2}{3}$-MMS is monotone but not 1-Lipschitz (and not even continuous, see~\cite{BF22}), and MXS is not monotone.